ntijoh-edvin-te/hemliga-meddelanden/README.md

 ## How it works

-This application uses the Least Significant Bit (LSB) steganography technique to hide messages in images.
-Each bit of the message is stored in the least significant bit of a color channel (R, G, B) of pixels in the image.
+The application uses the Least Significant Bit (LSB) steganography technique to hide messages in images.
+The bytes of the message (represented by UTF-8 bit sequences) are stored in the least significant bit of the pixel's color channels (R, G, B).